mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 If you have not yet prepared these, go back to the main tutorial page and follow the instructions for their download.

-Futhermore, this tutorial uses the [DICE](https://github.com/anthofflab/MimiDICE2010.jl) model as an example.
-Downloading `DICE` uses similar steps to those described for `FUND` in Tutorial 1 Steps 1 and 2.

 ## Introduction

 There are various ways to modify an existing model, and this tutorial aims to introduce the Mimi API relevant to this broad category of tasks.
 It is important to note that regardless of the goals and complexities of your modifications, the API aims to allow for modification **without alteration of the original code for the model being modified**.
-Instead, you will download and run the new model, and then use API calls to modify it.
-This means that in practice, you should not need to alter the source code of the model they are modifying.
+Instead, you will download and run the existing model, and then use API calls to modify it.
+This means that in practice, you should not need to alter the source code of the model you are modifying.
 Thus, it is easy to keep up with any external updates or improvements made to that model.

 Possible modifications range in complexity, from simply altering parameter values, to adjusting an existing component, to adding a brand new component.
 These take advantage of the public API listed [here](https://www.mimiframework.org/Mimi.jl/dev/reference/), as well as other functions listed in the Mimi Documentation.